 Bowel Cancer Foundation Trust, CEO Georgina Mason, said the charity was happy to get involved and help those who needed it the most and are happy to be able to provide support to patients directly where it is needed.

-Auckland District Health Board (DHB) is the first to join the charities new service.
+Auckland District Health Board (ADHB) is the first to join the charities new service along with Waitemata DHB thereafter.

 If you are a bowel cancer patient and need help with transport, please contact your social worker who will be able to organise transport with us on your behalf.